michaelborck-books/ai-as-a-teaching-partner/booklet/appendix-b-workshop-guide.md

 **Slide 2: The Challenge We Face**

 Show this scenario:
 > "You have 60 students.
-They all need practice with difficult conversations—disciplinary meetings, investigation interviews, conflict resolution.
+They all need practice with difficult conversations,disciplinary meetings, investigation interviews, conflict resolution.
 Traditional role-play allows 5 students to practice per 2-hour session.
 It would take 12 weeks to give everyone one turn.
 >
 > **What if every student could practice 10 times before the real assessment?**"

-**Key message:** AI isn't about replacing teaching—it's about scaling things we know work but can't do for everyone.
+**Key message:** AI isn't about replacing teaching,it's about scaling things we know work but can't do for everyone.

 **Slide 3: What AI Is (and Isn't)**